-Father and son who developed a business empire that served African-Americans, including the National Baptist Publishing Board and the Nashville Globe.
+Father and son who developed a business empire that served African Americans, including the National Baptist Publishing Board and the Nashville Globe.

 Frances Hodgson Burnett

-Plunged into poverty by her father's death, the budding author and her family came from England to live with relatives in New Market.
+into poverty by her father’s death, the budding author and her family came from England to live with relatives in New Market.
 Frances picked wild grapes to earn money for stamps and paper.
 Supported by her writing, the family was eventually moved to Knoxville.
-Widely traveled, Frances married her New Market neighbor, Dr. Swann Burnett, and continued to write stories and novels, including the best-sellers Little Lord Fauntleroy and The Secret Garden.
+Widely traveled, Frances married her New Market neighbor, Dr. Swann Burnett, and continued to write stories and novels, including bestsellers Little Lord Fauntleroy and The Secret Garden.

-Dromgoole, trained as a lawyer, became a prolific writer, publishing a bestselling novel, plays, essays and poetry.
+Dromgoole, trained as a lawyer, became a prolific writer, publishing a best-selling novel, plays, essays and poetry.
 She wrote for the Nashville American, served as clerk of the State Senate and literary editor of the Nashville Banner and was probably the first woman to serve in the U.S. Navy.